“Micromenetus” dilatatus

 > Habitat & Distribution

 Menetus dilatatus ranges broadly throughout the eastern United States from Florida to Texas (Baker 1945), apparently expanding northward into Canada in recent years (B. Bilyj, personal communication).
-Populations are widespread in ponds, swamps, and quiet riverine pools and backwaters throughout our study area, especially underneath dead leaves and woody debris.
-Menetus dilatatus populations seem to be able to tolerate more acidic water quality than the outwardly-similar Gyraulus, for example, and may be found in darker creeks and swamps.
+Populations are widespread in ponds, swamps, and quiet riverine pools and backwaters throughout our 17-state study area east of The Mississippi, especially underneath dead leaves and woody debris.
+They seem to be able to tolerate more acidic water quality than the outwardly-similar Gyraulus, for example, and may be found in darker creeks and swamps.
+Further west we have two records from Kansas and one from Nebraska.
 FWGNA incidence rank I-5.

 > Ecology & Life History